-While your non-teacher friends and family think that summer means three months of sleeping late and lazy days for you, you know the truth.
-For most teachers, summer is about hustling to make up for those lost paychecks or taking advantage of opportunities to sharpen your skills.
-The good news is that a good summer job allows you to be flexible with your time and energy.
+Summer break … a time for relaxing on the beach and sleeping in late.
+Yeah, right!
+While everyone thinks that teachers get summers off, it’s often spent hustling to make up for lost paychecks or taking advantage of opportunities to sharpen your skills.
+The good news is that summer jobs allow you to be flexible with your time and energy.
 There are plenty of companies that offer summer jobs for teachers, including summer camps.
-Need a break from the kiddos?
+Need a break from kiddos?
 We’ve got those summer jobs covered too!

 YMCAs throughout the country offer great summer camp programs for kids of all ages.
 If you want an active summer to soak up some vitamin D (a tough feat inside the classroom) then being a camp counselor is a great option.
 Even if you crave a break from kids, this gig is more laid back and less rigid than school.
 Plus, you’ll have fun, stay fit, and make money.

 IRD aids students with reading comprehension and literacy from pre-K through their senior year of high school.
-A unique part of the program is the way that parents are involved every step of the way.
-Now, this job isn’t quite as laid back as other options because you’ll first go through (paid) training.
-And, once complete, you’ll be asked to teach 10–14 classes over four to five days a week—including weekends—and regularly evaluate students’ progress, review curriculum, and more.
+A unique part of the program is the way that parents are involved in every step of the way.
+This job isn’t quite as laid back as other options because you’ll first go through (paid) training and then have to teach 10–14 classes over four to five days a week—including weekends.
+You’ll also have to regularly evaluate students’ progress, review curriculum, and more.
 Still, it’s a good job for teachers who love curriculum.